Helioviewer-Project/python-api/docs/installation.rst

-    Building the documentation is not necessary unless you are writing new documentation or do not have internet access, because the latest versions of hvpy's documentation should be available at `hvpy.readthedocs.io <https://hvpy.readthedocs.io/>`__.
+    Building the documentation is not necessary unless you are writing new documentation or do not have internet access, because the latest versions of ``hvpy``'s documentation should be available at `hvpy.readthedocs.io <https://hvpy.readthedocs.io/>`__.

 Dependencies